-During the past five years, all of the Directors and officers of Toromont have been engaged in their principal occupations or in executive capacities with the corporations or entities in which they currently hold positions, except Ms. Cochrane who was Director of Finance, Toromont Industries Ltd.
+During the past five years, all of the Directors and officers of Toromont have been engaged in their principal occupations or in executive capacities with the corporations or entities in which they currently hold positions, except Ms. Cranston who was previously the Senior Vice President and Treasurer of the BMO Financial Group, Ms. Cochrane who was Director of Finance, Toromont Industries Ltd., and Ms. Korbak who was the General Counsel at Toyota Canada Inc. and before that was the General Counsel, Chief Risk Officer and Corporate Secretary at Morneau Sheppell Inc.

-As of December 31, 2016, the Directors and Officers of Toromont (as a group) beneficially own, directly or indirectly, or exercise control or direction over 5.3% of the outstanding common shares of the Corporation.
+As of December 31, 2017, the Directors and Officers of Toromont (as a group) beneficially own, directly or indirectly, or exercise control or direction over 0.7% of the outstanding common shares of the Corporation.